 You get a variety of Portugal and Spain on Douro River Cruises, meaning excellent Paella from Spain and Port wines from Portugal, along with Flamenco dancers and Portuguese pingo (like espresso).

 Let’s learn a little about the city of Porto!

-Portugal got its name for the city of Porto (Portus Cale) before Lisbon was the capital of Portugal.
-The city is nicknamed Invicta because Porto was never conquered, and even survived a siege.
+Portugal got its name from the city of Porto (Portus Cale) before Lisbon was the capital of Portugal.
+The city is nicknamed Invicta because Porto was never conquered and even survived a siege.

 The most typical dish in Porto is the Francesinha (Frency).
 It is composed of meat and sausages, cheese, and beer-tomato sauce.
 Porto’s most famous export is Port wine.

 Porto, the home to one of the three biggest football teams in Portugal, Futebol Clube do Porto (FCP).
 Porto also hosts one of Europe’s largest street festivals, St John’s Festival.
 Porto really is one of the best places to visit in Portugal.

 Are you ready to learn some fun facts about Aveiro?

 Aveiro is known for bold Art Nouveau buildings, human-made canals, and ornate vessels.

 Costa Nova Beach in Aveiro is a must for seafood lovers; crabs, goose barnacles, shrimp, and whelks from the lagoon can be prepared for you on the Cais dos Pescadores.
 The tourists often herald the town of Aveiro as being the Venice of Portugal.

 The cityscape is crisscrossed by canals that you can navigate on painted gondola-style boats known as Moliceiros.
 The Romans were the first to recognize Aveiro as a harbor.
 The harbor is the best-sheltered harbor on the Iberian Peninsula western side.
 Aveiro’s prized monument is the Moistero de Jesus, built between the 15th and 17th centuries.